Hedge Fund Investor Relations Specialists

 Starting Out

 Popular job-search strategies in the hedge fund industry include the use of recruiters and job boards, personal contacts, and one’s professional network (both at in-person networking events and industry conferences and on social networking sites such as LinkedIn).
 Additionally, be sure to utilize the resources of your university’s career services office.
 Career counselors can help you improve your resume, develop your interviewing skills, and direct you to finance career fairs.
-Some professional associations, such as National Investor Relations Institute, offer job listings at their Web sites.
+Some professional associations, such as National Investor Relations Institute (https://jobs.niri.org), offer job listings at their Web sites.
 Institutional Investor’s Alpha (https://www.institutionalinvestor.com) publishes an annual list of the top 100 hedge fund firms in the United States with the highest amount of assets under management, as well as rankings of the top firms in Europe and Asia.
-Use this list as a starting point in your job search.
+Use these lists as a starting point in your job search.

 Advancement Prospects